awslabs/ec2-spot-workshops/content/amazon-ec2-spot-cicd-workshop/jenkins-asg/test-persistence.md

 ```

 ## Provision an Auto Scaling group for the new Jenkins host
-The Auto Scaling group that you'll provision for your Jenkins server will be configured in a similar manner to what you did for the build agents.
+The Auto Scaling group that you'll provision for your Jenkins server will be configured in a similar manner to what you did for the build agents: launch only Spot instances with the capacity-optimized strategy, and using ABS to increase diversification.
 Additionally, you'll configure this Auto Scaling group so that the instances are associated with the Target Group used by the Application Load Balancer that you've been using to access Jenkins.

 Run the following commands to create the Auto Scaling group configuration file: